how to set up a shop drawing review process

 Download Yours

-Additionally, the contractor must ensure that the specifications outline which shop drawings require the review and stamp of a delegated design engineer.
+• Identify which shop drawings require review by a delegated design engineer.

-The contractor handles reviewing shop drawings for constructability, assessing the feasibility of proposed methods and materials, and ensuring alignment with the construction schedule.
+Here, contractors assess shop drawings for constructability, verifying feasibility, materials, and alignment with the construction schedule.

 [Free Template]